Electrical energy is essential for the world to work and produce.

 Scientists predict that with the way the U.S. uses energy today, the demand will only grow.
 And that means changes must be made to avoid the global environmental catastrophe.

-Will the world leaders, world population, and the local lawmakers be able to evaluate the problem on the same level and all come to the consensus, based on potential risks, to answer to the environmental demands?
+Will the world leaders, world population, and the local lawmakers are able to evaluate the problem on the same level and all come to the consensus, based on potential risks, to answer to the environmental demands?
 Probably, not rich away.

 But the decrease in fossil fuel usage needs to start sooner than later.
 And this is why: